How To Apply

 How do I make a payment to the Institute?

 Other methods of payment accepted include international wire transfer and credit card.
 For wire transfers, please make sure the student’s name is on the transfer request.
 Students are responsible for paying all international, New York and Los Angeles bank fees.
+Credit card payment will NOT be accepted over the phone.

 No international checks or money orders will be accepted.